Tesla CEO Musk drops pursuit of $72 billion take-private deal

 One of Tesla`s biggest challenges is ramping up production of its latest vehicle, the Model 3, which is critical to its profitability goals.

-However, Citigroup Inc analysts said earlier this month that if a go-private transaction is looking less likely, "It would be wise for Tesla to at least try to raise significant new equity capital sooner rather than later," so it can inspire investor confidence.
+However, Citigroup Inc analysts wrote in a research note earlier this month that, if a go-private transaction is looking less likely, "it would be wise for Tesla to at least try to raise significant new equity capital sooner rather than later," so it can inspire investor confidence.

 (This article has not been edited by Zeebiz editorial team and is auto-generated from an agency feed.)